-ENGL 2143 Mythology (3-0-3)
+ENGL 2143 Classical Mythology (3-0-3)

-A survey of the fundamental myths of several civilizations, with emphasis on literary aspects and significance of myth.
-May be taken as Humanities credit for General Education requirements.
+This course is primarily a study of Greco-/roman myth, saga, and society, with an emphasis on literary aspects and significance of myth.
+May be taken as credit for Humanities General Education Requirements.
+Prerequisite: Successful completion of or current enrollment in ENGL 1113.